 An operating agreement can also include essential topics like managerial organization and finances, percentage of interests, allocation of profits, and losses.

-An LLC operating agreement protects the limited liability status of its members, meaning they aren’t liable for any company debts or lawsuits.
+An LLC operating agreement may assist in protecting the limited liability status of its members, meaning they might not be liable for any company debts or lawsuits.